Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 In 2015, British researchers conducted a review of 8 randomized controlled trials into the use of Tramadol for PE.

-Their findings were very interesting considering this is a drug which many guys have discovered work for them, myself included (read my experience of taking Tramadol for PE.)
+Their findings were very interesting considering this is a drug which many men have discovered work for them, myself included.

 Here are some of their findings: